-a) An event printer is required for all systems.
+a) An event printer is required for all systems having 100 or more points.
 Provide a 120vac tractor feed printer that uses ordinary (non-thermal) paper.
 Install in location selected by the owner (often beside FACP).
 For high rise buildings only, connect the printer to a circuit powered by the generator from the same panel powering the FACP.